-As organisations strive towards a less hierarchical structure and more democratic environment, it has become more commonplace for C-suite to ask employees to pitch their business ideas back into the boardroom.
+As organisations strive towards a less hierarchical structure and more democratic environment, it has become more commonplace for founders to ask employees to pitch their ideas back into the boardroom.
 Not only is this a great way to increase employee ownership, it also cultivates an environment of innovation and sharing.
-Employees are on the front lines, often experiencing the operational holes that new technologies and processes can plug.
+Employees are on the front lines, talking with customers, hearing first hand how to improve the product.

-We often find that the initial idea of launching an employee advocacy/ Marketing program starts not in the boardroom, but lower down the corporate echelons.
+For this reason we often hear that the initial idea of launching an employee advocacy program started not in the boardroom, but lower down the corporate echelons or possibly in one siloed department.
 It can therefore take time to bring all relevant parties together and get board level buy in.
-However it is imperative to do so as without it, the program will struggle for adoption.
+However it is imperative to do so as strategically it touches every department.

-What is the best way to pitch employee advocacy/ marketing to the board?
+What is the best way to pitch employee advocacy/ marketing to the founders?

 How do you know who to pitch to?

 Brainstorm executives who already use social media.
 Assess how interested your potential sponsor might be based on their willingness to sponsor previous projects.
 Consider which areas of the business will see the biggest return from an advocacy program and use that as a compass for choosing the right board member.
-Money talks!
+For C-suite, money talks!

 Here are some other benefits you might want to consider pitching depending on the board member’s area of business: